wecarrasco/jpm/README.md

 > :rocket: Javascript Project Manager

+A Desktop aplication that will help you manage, organize and create javascripts projects.

 ## Versioning

 To keep better organization of releases we follow the [Semantic Versioning 2.0.0](http://semver.org/) guidelines.